micahflee/semiphemeral/README.md

-**You may be interested in [semiphemeral.com](https://semiphemeral.com/), a hosted service based on this project.** It's easy for anyone to use, but does not have all the same features as this open source project.

 ![Logo](/img/logo-small.png)

 # Semiphemeral

+There are two different versions of Semiphemeral:

+- **[Semiphemeral.com](https://semiphemeral.com/) is a hosted service that's easy for anyone to use**, but does not have all the same features as this open source project.
+- **This is the _open source_ version.** It's for advanced users who want total control (non-nerds are better off using semiphemeral.com).
+It requires using the terminal, generating your own Twitter API key, and if you want to automate it, setting up a server with a cron job.
+However you don't need to give any access to your Twitter account to a 3rd party (me) and it has more features.

+## What is this?

 There are plenty of tools that let you make your Twitter feed ephemeral, automatically deleting tweets older than some threshold, like one month.